 6) Grading and course credit information;

-12) Americans with Disabilities Act information, including special needs;
+10) Americans with Disabilities Act (42 USC 12101 et seq.) information, including special needs provisions;

-d) No continuing education credit shall be awarded or earned for a correspondence or home study course that fails to meet the proctored final examination requirements as set forth in Section 30-15(i)(6).
+d) No continuing education credit shall be awarded or earned for a correspondence or home study course that fails to meet the proctored final examination requirements (see Section 30-15(i)(6)).

 e) Licensed education providers providing correspondence or home study courses shall establish written procedures for proctoring and grading examinations.
-There shall also be written course objectives for each course and written procedures for the prompt return of materials, if required.
+There shall also be written objectives for each course and written procedures for the prompt return of materials, if required.
 Copies of these procedures shall be provided to the Division upon application.
-Proctors must be impartial third parties (i.e., not a licensee's sponsoring broker, managing broker, relative, or colleague) as defined in Section 1450.100.

-f) Licensed education providers providing correspondence or home study courses shall provide for a licensed instructor and technical support to be available during normal business hours to answer student questions.
+f) Licensed education providers offering correspondence or home study courses shall provide for a licensed instructor and technical support to be available during normal business hours to answer student questions.

-g) Correspondence or home study courses shall require the same amount of time to complete as a classroom course.
-An education provider shall include a comprehensive timed outline that is consistent with course hour requirements for each correspondence or home study course initial application.
+g) Correspondence or home study courses shall require at least the same amount of time to complete as a classroom course.
+For each correspondence or home study course, an education provider shall include in its initial application a comprehensive timed outline consistent with course hour requirements.

 h) Licensed education providers shall not administer a correspondence or home study course proctored final examination to a student until the student has had adequate time to complete the course.